autocore-ai/AutowareAuto/docs/demos/autonomous-valet-parking.md

 If using your own carpark, you will need to provide a simulated world for it as described in @ref avpdemo-prerequisites.

 1. @ref installation-and-development-install-ade and install the @ref lgsvl.
-2. Follow the instructions on the @ref lgsvl page to configure a vehicle and simulation using the AutonomouStuff Parking Lot map.
+2. Follow the instructions on the @ref lgsvl page to configure a vehicle and simulation using the AutonomouStuff Parking Lot map (AS Parking Lot).
 3. Follow the instructions on the @ref lgsvl page to launch the simulator.
 4. In a new terminal, run the launch file for Milestone 2.
 The objectives and features of Milestone 2 can be found [here](https://gitlab.com/autowarefoundation/autoware.auto/AutowareAuto/-/milestones/24):